 She received an A.B. and M.A. from Vassar College, and in 1870 Ellen was admitted to MIT as a special student in chemistry.
 Ellen became the first woman to graduate from MIT, and worked at MIT as the first female instructor until 1883.
 Ellen married colleague Robert Richards in 1875.

 Ellen Swallow Richards was a leader in air and water sanitation, home sanitation, euthenics.
 She christened the science of “Oekology” (ecology), founded the American Home Economics Association, and the organization now known as American Association of University Women.
 She greatly influenced the cause of women’s rights and scientific education.

-To learn more about Ellen Swallow. check out the Freedom’s Way National Heritage Stories: Visionaries & Experimenters Telling the stories of individuals whose actions, discoveries and inventions shaped social, intellectual and cultural innovation in Freedom’s Way and America (Click on the link below).
+To learn more about Ellen Swallow. check out the Freedom’s Way National Heritage Stories: Visionaries & Experimenters Telling the stories of individuals whose actions, discoveries and inventions shaped social, intellectual and cultural innovation in Freedom’s Way and America (Click here)